UW-itemMirror-apps/happy-driver/README.md

+# !important:
-# !Important: Please create a folder named "happy-driver" on your Dropbox to get this application to work.
+Please create a folder named "happy-driver" on your Dropbox to get this application to work.

 # Overview